pollere/DCT/examples/relay/README.md

 Testing requires that the *home* and *away* networks be isolated so they are not able to overhear each other's multicast, or "local" side.
 (If the two test machines are on the same broadcast networks, this can be accomplished by setting to use loopback as in the scripts runHome.sh and runAway.sh.)
 Here, the two machines are referred to as *home* and *away*.

+Edit the mkIotIDs.sh script to set the SRVR, PORT, and PROTO variables as needed for your set up.
 Create a subdirectory on *home* for the identity bundles under relay (here hmIoT), change to that directory and run

 ```
 ../mkIotIDs.sh ../ioth.rules